oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 			* `subnet_id` - The OCID of the subnet to create the VNIC in.
 See the `subnetId` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) for more information.
 		* `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 		* `nic_index` - Which physical network interface card (NIC) the VNIC will use.
 Defaults to 0.
 Certain bare metal instance shapes have two active physical NICs (0 and 1).
 If you add a secondary VNIC to one of these instances, you can specify which NIC the VNIC will use.
 For more information, see [Virtual Network Interface Cards (VNICs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingVNICs.htm).
+* `source` - Differentiator for instance configuration.
+Following values are supported:
+	* INSTANCE : All details related to instance will be passed within instanceDetails.
+	* GMC : All details related to gpu memory cluster will be passed within gmcConfigs.
 * `time_created` - The date and time the instance configuration was created, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 Example: `2016-08-25T21:10:29.600Z`

 ## Timeouts